gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment3.md

 par(mfrow=c(1,2))
 ```

 **Q1:** Plot histograms of concentration and reaction rates respectively as two panels in this plot.
-Change the bar colour to grey, remove the title, and set the x-axis label.
+Remove the title, and set the x-axis label.

 When making a histogram note that you can change the number of bins by changing the ```breaks``` option.